ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 ![Deployment Diagram](./images/deployment-diagram.svg)

 ## User activities

+The typical behavioral flow of a non-authorized guest user launching the application will be the root `/` page, the standard public timeline, displaying all Cheeps sorted by recency.

+DELETE:
 Illustrate typical scenarios of a user journey through your Chirp! application.
 That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication.
 ## Sequence of functionality/calls trough _Chirp!_